PRACTICAL ADVICE ON INFECTION CONTROL

 As for roadside eateries - forget it.
 By law they must all have a hand basin in which they can wash their hands.
 Ever seen one of them use it?
 And have you ever asked yourself where they go to the toilet?

 My gauge has always been a simple one.
-If I'm looking at an individual on the other side of the counter I ask myself:
+When I'm looking at an individual on the other side of the counter I ask myself:

 Does he look as if he shaved this morning?